jinsung/creative-computing/README.md

 # creative-computing

-this is repo for cc class code to stored.
+This is repo for cc class code to be stored.